Frequently Asked Questions About Federal and State Broadband Subsidy Programs

 How does the FCC's COVID-19 Telehealth Program work?

 The COVID-19 Telehealth Program provides funding to eligible health care providers for the purchase of telecommunications and information services and certain devices necessary to provide telehealth services to their patients in response to the COVID-19 pandemic.
 An eligible health care provider must file an application with the FCC and, if the application is granted, the provider must submit invoicing forms and documentation to receive reimbursement.
 The Program will reimburse participating eligible health care providers their costs for broadband connectivity, network equipment, and information services necessary to provide connected care to patients in their communities.
+The application window for Round 2 of the Program for $250 million opened on April 26 and closed on May 6, 2021.

 The USDA has several programs for service providers to deliver broadband to communities in rural and unserved areas.